nishant-gupta2/OktaWidgetDemo/README.md

 6. This app runs on port 3000 by default,please make sure it is not running other processes

-7.Protected link will be displayed only after login through Okta will be successful
+Protected link will be displayed only if login through Okta is successful